The House Museum

 Old Government House is more than just a building.
 The structure itself is an historical artefact offering a fascinating insight into early colonial life in Queensland, while a range of displays and interactive exhibits further enhance the visitor experience.

 The museum entrance – what was once the private drawing room – features a number of interpretive panels, video and multimedia installations covering the design and construction of the House and the stories of those who lived and worked here.
-A touch-screen kiosk provides biographical information on each of Queensland's first eleven governors and the key decisions they made affecting the early development of our state.

 The Podcast Tour takes you back to certain moments in the life of the House, with audio dramatisations revealing the types of exchanges that would have occurred between the characters of 19th century Queensland.
 The ghost of Governor Musgrave, who died in the House, guides you through echoes of the past as you walk around the rooms.
 Pre-loaded podcast players are available for hire from the museum reception, or you can choose to download the tracks from this website prior to visiting.